Leading Bulgarian party wants election result cancelled

-SOFIA Bulgaria's centre-right GERB, which won most parliamentary seats in Sunday's vote, wants the election result cancelled because of a "violation", its leader Boiko Borisov said on Thursday.
+SOFIA Bulgaria's center-right GERB, which won most parliamentary seats in Sunday's vote, wants the election result cancelled because of a "violation", its leader Boiko Borisov said on Thursday.

 The party, which resigned from government after February street protests against low living standards in the European Union's poorest country, has little chance of forming a government because other groups refuse to work with it.